National Statistical Institute

 Data are published in compliance with the Chapter 5 of the Law on Statistics and European Statistics Code of Practice, considering professional independence and with aim of impartiality and transparency, where all users are treated equal.

 |Frequency of dissemination|

 |Accessibility and clarity|

-Data are regularly published on the website of the National Statistical Institute at the end of April, year n+1 in Bulgarian and English in the domain Statistical data/Agriculture and Forestry/Agriculture.
+The data are published regularly on the NSI website in the year following the observation period in Bulgarian and English in the domain Statistical data/Agriculture and Forestry/Agriculture.